top of page

 Gracious Wellsprings

-How Long Should You Stay in a Sober Living Home?
+How Long Do People Stay in Sober Living Homes in Los Angeles?

 How long should you stay in a sober living home?
 The answer depends on your stage of recovery, support system, and personal goals.
 Research shows that longer stays typically 6 to 12 months are linked to stronger sobriety and lower relapse rates.
 In this blog, we explore factors that influence your timeline, benefits of extended stays, and tips for knowing when you’re ready to transition.